UNLV vs. New Mexico Predictions, College Basketball BetMGM Promo Codes, & Picks - January 9

 - Computer Predicted Total: 147.0

-UNLV has a 5-6-0 record against the spread so far this season compared to New Mexico, who is 9-4-0 ATS.
-The Rebels have hit the over in seven games, while Lobos games have gone over four times.
-UNLV is 5-5 against the spread and 5-5 overall over its last 10 games, while New Mexico has gone 8-2 against the spread and 9-1 overall.
+UNLV's record against the spread this season is 5-6-0, while New Mexico's is 9-4-0.
+The Rebels are 7-4-0 and the Lobos are 4-9-0 in terms of hitting the over.
+UNLV has a 5-5 record against the spread while going 5-5 overall over the last 10 games.
+New Mexico has gone 8-2 against the spread and 9-1 overall in its last 10 games.

 Bet on this or any college basketball matchup at BetMGM